spirosrap/ComputerPointerController/README.md

 ![img](stats.png)

+To run the benchmarks open the file `checkperformance.ipynb`.
+Note that it uses the file `main-inteldev.py` because I needed some instructions which are not available locally.

+I suggest running the program locally in order to be able to watch the intermediate states of the pipeline on the screen and your mouse.
+Moving the mouse is not possible on the intel dev platform so I commented out that code to produce the benchmarks

 ## Results

 The total inference time for all models is similar.
 I interpret the results on the simplicity of the used models.